-- 1. When using a T1500 series printer, ensure that both roll covers are closed.
-If a roll cover is opened while a sheet is loaded, the sheet is immediately unloaded. - At the front panel, press , then if it is not already highlighted, then the sheet icon, then Load > Load sheet. - Alternatively, press , then , then Paper > Paper load > Load sheet. - 3.
-If a roll is already loaded, you have to wait while it is automatically unloaded.
-In the T1500 series only, the roll is not unloaded, but withdrawn to the standby position, so that it can be printed on again without reloading as soon as the sheet paper has been unloaded. - NOTE: If at any time you open a roll cover while that roll is loaded but not printing, the roll will be automatically unloaded, and you will have to reload it the next time you want to print on it. - Select your paper category and type. - TIP: If you have loaded a paper type whose name does not appear in the paper list, see The paper type is not in the list on page 148. - 5.
+2. At the front panel, press , then if it is not already highlighted, then the sheet icon, then Load > Load sheet.

+Alternatively, press , then , then Paper > Paper load > Load sheet.

+- 3. If a roll is already loaded, you have to wait while it is automatically unloaded.
+The roll is not unloaded, but withdrawn to the standby position, so that it can be printed on again without reloading as soon as the sheet paper has been unloaded. - NOTE: If at any time you open a roll cover while that roll is loaded but not printing, the roll will be automatically unloaded, and you will have to reload it the next time you want to print on it. - 4.
+Select your paper category and type. - TIP: If you have loaded a paper type whose name does not appear in the paper list, see The paper type is not in the list on page 170. - 5.
 When prompted by the front panel, insert the sheet into the front of the printer.